Unidata/awips2/docs/install/install-edex.md

 ### 4. Start EDEX

-!!! note "These steps should be run as user *awips* with sudo"
+!!! note "These steps should be run as user *awips* with sudo.
+Switch to the user by running `su - awips`."

 ```
 edex start